-To determine the diagnostic accuracy of the Mini-Cog for diagnosing Alzheimer’s disease dementia and related dementias in a primary care setting.
+To determine the accuracy of the Mini-Cog for detecting dementia in a primary care setting.

 We searched the Cochrane Dementia and Cognitive Improvement Register of Diagnostic Test Accuracy Studies, MEDLINE, Embase and four other databases, initially to September 2012.
 Since then, four updates to the search were performed using the same search methods, and the most recent was January 2017.
 We used citation tracking (using the databases' ‘related articles’ feature, where available) as an additional search method and contacted authors of eligible studies for unpublished data.